 DIY Satin Camisole

-So, my camisole is number 116 From the January BurdaStyle collection and I chose it in an ‘it’s meant to be’ sort of way.
-You see, my mum had been having a sort out and declutter and she came across a brand new, unworn satin underslip.
+So, my camisole is number 116 01/2019 and I chose it in an “it’s meant to be” sort of way.
+My mum had been having a sort out and a declutter and she came across a brand new, unworn satin underslip.
 She said how nice it was and did I want it to cut up and make something with it?
-Well, I was due to choose my March project and when I saw the camisole pattern everything clicked into place and of course, I said yes and it would be an ideal make to wear for my holiday to Greece later this year.
+Well, I was due to choose my March project and when I saw the camisole pattern everything clicked into place, so I said yes and it would be an ideal make to wear for my holiday to Greece later this year.
 The fabric is a satin polyester and it started out as a stark white colour.
 I soaked the whole slip in hot water infused with coffee for a good half hour and it softened the colour nicely into a warm ivory tone, which was what I had hoped for.
 If the colour washes out I can easily repeat the process.

 Now, I was a little confused by the sizing numbers which go from 17 to 21 and when I looked them up I realised they are petite sizes for a height of 5’3”.
-For the record, I’m almost a half inch under 5’6”.
-Anyway, I tried the midriff pattern piece by me and the length seemed only about a half inch too short and I cut out the equivalent of a size 36 which is between 18 and 19.
+For the record, I’m almost a half-inch under 5’6”.
+Anyway, I tried the midriff pattern piece by me and the length seemed only about a half-inch too short so I cut out the equivalent of a size 36 which is between 18 and 19.

 I hit a bit of sizing trouble when it came to the cup sections of the top.
 For reference I’m 34DD and I would say that this top is drafted for about a B/C cup and no more than that.
 I already assumed I might need to make more depth and I simply added more room by curving the lower edge down which in turn made the pleats a bit wider.
 A quick try on and I soon found out that it wasn’t enough.

 The lining of the cup sections only has one large dart and I didn’t think that it gave quite the room needed and it seemed to restrict the shape of the upper layer.